Top

 Road Cut Revegetation And Stabilization

-Since its inception 35 years ago, one of IPF’s primary missions has been to stabilize and revegetate slopes above and below Highway 82 that were severely impacted by roadbuilding.
+Since its inception 36 years ago, one of IPF’s primary missions has been to stabilize and revegetate slopes above and below Highway 82 that were severely impacted by roadbuilding.
 Through federal grants and partnerships, IPF has spent millions of dollars doing just that, especially near the summit on the west side of the Pass—what we call the “Top Cut”—and at the Weller Curve.
 Two lower cuts, one across from Difficult Campground and one just above the winter closure gate, are increasingly eroding and sending rocks down to the road, creating a hazard for drivers and recreationalists, and risking the Pass’s role as a critical alternative access between the Roaring Fork Valley and the Front Range.
-IPF has begun working with CDOT to explore stabilization options on these large, dry, steep slopes.
+IPF continued working with CDOT in 2025 to explore stabilization options on these large, dry, steep slopes.
+In the spring, CDOT conducted extensive rock removal, and in 2026 it plans to replace semi-demolished or missing jersey barriers along the bottom of the slopes with new ones, and clear out more rock debris from behind the jersey barriers.
+This will increase safety along the road in both summer and winter, when large numbers of snowshoers, skiers, and dog walkers enjoy the closed road below the Tagert Cut.

 In 2020, IPF took on the mammoth project of attempting to revegetate and stabilize the slopes above Highway 82 along the Top Cut.